jonbonjovina/jovina-garden/_notes/Where I'm at, where I'm going.md

 So I'm deciding to join the movement and do the same.

-3. Cosmic coincidence
+## Cosmic coincidence

 As for my take on it - to have my life decisions changed irrevocably and at such an alarming speed can only be described as cosmic.
 I can't really explain in detail what happened to me and who I met that empowered me to take this leap of faith.
 What I can say is that I believe we don't arrive at decisions through mere cognition and rationalization, the right decisions arise organically from our own values and through tinkering with the universe.
 Critical coincidences are happening around us as we speak.
 I met my best friend through a hitched ride.
 A conversation with my dentist made me wanna be a designer.
 A click of a button connected me to someone who's currently in the position to either change my life or fuck me over.
 You are the living composite of the people you meet and love and choose to trust.

-I love the quote _“Don’t surround yourself with ‘smarter’ people.
-The trick is to surround yourself with people who are free in ways you’re not.”_.
-It gives so much perspective on what kind of people I want to select to inspire me.

 Is it foolish to let 1 moment influence our live trajectory and possibly destroy all that we've worked for?
 Having lived my whole life playing it safe, I don't think so anymore.
 It's only treacherous to live life cradling one's soft palms when God created the world with texture and the sense of touch in you with a purpose.
-It's only foolish to see the world through black-tinted glass when beauty is all around you and colour lives with reason on the electromagnetic spectrum.
-It's only sinful, a rarefied monstrosity, a peak betrayal, if we hold ourselves back to the life we wanna live out of fear of actually living it.
+It's only foolish to see the world through black-tinted glass when beauty is all around you and colour lives with reason on the electromagnetic spectrum. **It's only sinful, a rarefied monstrosity, a peak betrayal, if we hold ourselves back to the life we wanna live out of fear of actually living it.**

-4. Conclusion
+## Conclusion

-So the question comes back to the title of this whole thing - where am I going?
+So the question comes back to the title of this whole thing - *where am I going?*

-Sounds kind of anticlimatic but - No destination.
+Sounds kind of anticlimatic but - **No destination.**

-In less philosophical terms, I'll be going on a gap year.
+In less philosophical terms, I'll be going on a **gap year.**

 No destination does not necessarily mean no direction though.

-Kind of scared to share this, but 'll be attaching myself to a mentor.
+Kind of scared to share this, but I'll be attaching myself to a mentor.
 Think Jiraiya and Naruto, Oogway and Po, you get the point.
 I'll share the details of this story some other time or if anyone is truly interested, feel free to message me.
 What really convinced me to train under this person wasn't his mighty technical skills or how incredible smart he is, but the underlying realization that he was free in ways that I was not.
 His blazing confidence in his creation and conviction in his vision.
 That's what I truly wanna learn.
 The UI/UX skills, mastering the pipeline, having a cool body of work will just be a byproduct of it.
 It is also so rare to have someone who sees your potential and also your flaws.
 And can hold both those sides of you in equal regard.

+>_“Don’t surround yourself with ‘smarter’ people.
+The trick is to surround yourself with people who are free in ways you’re not.”([Ribbonfarm](https://www.ribbonfarm.com/2014/11/05/dont-surround-yourself-with-smarter-people/))

 But what I choose to do with my time and what I wanna learn is definitely different from yours or anyone else's.
 If there's any takeaway from my story and my decision to take the unconventional route is that we shouldn't be afraid to fail, the only thing we should be afraid of is complacency.
 Even if nothing comes out of this, I can always pick myself up and apply for a job.
 Even if I make a turn and after posting this I decide to go to Scotland, there's a mindset in me that has irrevocably change.
 A limited thinking pattern I've already destroyed.
 A small part of me that already dreams bigger.
 I refuse to regret this decision in the future.
 Coming back to the analogy of the prisoner's dilemma - we're probably only one person away from solving one critical issue at a time.
 If with what I have and what I can do can amount to a thing that betters the life of someone just by a bit, then it's enough for me to keep on going.

 To be very honest, I am very unsure about most of this journey, but what I can say is that I'm immensely excited to see what'll come out of this.
 The only thing I'm sure of is that the biggest commodity I have right now is time, and the only limit I have is my appetite for growth.
-I sincerely believe this is true for you reading this as well.
-Being in a situation and with company that makes me feel uninformed, disoriented, dissatisfied, fearful, challenged is a wonderful place to be.
-It humbles you and most importantly, dares you to grow.
+I sincerely believe this is true for you reading this as well. **Being in a situation and with company that makes me feel uninformed, disoriented, dissatisfied, fearful, challenged is a wonderful place to be.
+It humbles you and most importantly, dares you to grow.**